There will come a time when you might want to give your guinea pig a bath. Here are some quick tips to make it go smoothly.

 Once your guinea pig is in the water, you never want to leave him unattended to go grab something you need.
 Make sure you gather everything you’ll need ahead of time and keep it within arm’s reach.
 You will need:

-You can purchase a shampoo specifically for guinea pigs or small animals, but it’s not absolutely necessary.
-Dawn dish soap works just as well.
+- Fragrance-free Shampoo You can purchase a shampoo specifically for guinea pigs or small animals, but it’s not absolutely necessary.
+Do not use anything like dish soap or household cleaning materials.
 Guinea pigs have a strong sense of smell, so it’s best to use unscented soap.
 If you bathe him frequently, you’ll have to be more careful about the shampoo you use so that you don’t dry out his skin or cause irritation.
-If you’re bathing him once every few months, there should be no harm done if you use a small animal shampoo or dish soap.
+If you’re bathing him once every few months, there should be no harm done if you use a small animal shampoo.
 I’ve also used Johnson & Johnson’s Baby shampoo, too.

 - Hair Dryer (optional)